West Pontianak

 West Pontianak (Pontianak Barat in Indonesian) is a district (Indonesian:kecamatan) in Pontianak in Kalimantan, the Indonesian part of the island of Borneo.
-Covering an area of 16.82 km2 across four kelurahan (sub-districts)-Pal Lima, Sungai Jawi Dalam, Sungai Jawi Luar, and Sungai Beliung, it had a population of 151,732 residents in 2024.
+Covering an area of 16.23 km2 across four kelurahan (sub-districts)-Pal Lima, Sungai Jawi Dalam, Sungai Jawi Luar, and Sungai Beliung, it had a population of 151,553 residents in 2024.

 Geography

 West Pontianak district is located in Kalimantan, the Indonesian part of the island of Borneo.
-Covering an area of 16.82 km2, it is sub-divided into four kelurahan (sub-districts)-Pal Lima, Sungai Jawi Dalam, Sungai Jawi Luar, and Sungai Beliung.
-It lies on the south bank of the Kapuas Besar River, the longest river in Indonesia.
-It forms part of Pontianak, the seat and largest city of Kalimantan.
+Covering an area of 16.23 km2, it is sub-divided into four kelurahan (urban villages)-Pal Lima, Sungai Jawi Dalam, Sungai Jawi Luar, and Sungai Beliung.
+Sungai Beliung, covering 5.67 km2, is the largest by area, and Sungai Jawi Dalam, covering 2.43 km2, smallest by area.
+It forms part of Pontianak, the seat and largest city of Kalimantan, which lies on the south bank of the Kapuas River, the longest river in Indonesia.
 The territory consists of low-lying urban terrain, which is prone to flooding during heavy rains.